iAbadia/python-asyncio-pause/README.rst

 Python Pause
 ===============

-Suspend the execution of your program for a given amount of time.
+Suspend the execution of your program for a given amount of time using asyncio.
 This works similarly to ``time.sleep``, but uses your computers timestamp to track time, versus a counter.

 For example, traditionally using ``time.sleep(3600)``, will pause the program for 60 minutes.
 If your computer goes into standby mode during minute one, and wakes up several hours later, your program will continue to be paused for 59 minutes.